A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Equational axioms for common meadows

 So, to prove $\vdash t = r$ we need to prove

 assuming its validity in all common meadows.

-Now, notice that in all common meadows $s_q$ and $s_v$ must produce $0$ on precisely the same non-$\bot$ valuations of the variables occurring in either of both expressions.
+Now, notice that in all common meadows $s_q$ and $s_v$ must produce $0$ on precisely the same non-$\bot$ valuations of the variables occurring in either of both expressions (because otherwise one of the terms would yield $\bot$ while the other does not, making the equality invalid).
+This fact, that $s_q = 0$ and $s_v = 0$ on the same valuations of variables, will used in arguments by contradiction.

 Six cases will be distinguished, of which the first five are straightforward to deal with: